-Multiple studies predict long-term benefits of breaching the LSRD for Snake River salmon.
-Within the 2020 CRSO EIS, dam breaching resulted in the highest predicted potential SAR for Snake River salmon and steelhead of the alternatives evaluated.
-Both the Comparative Survival Study Model (CSS) and NOAA National Marine Fisheries Compass Model (LCM) indicate significant long-term benefits for salmon from dam removal.
+Multiple studies predict long-term benefits of breaching the LSRD for Snake River salmon.50 Within the 2020 CRSO EIS, dam breaching resulted in the highest predicted potential SAR for Snake River salmon and steelhead of the alternatives evaluated.9 Both the Comparative Survival Study Model

+(CSS) and NOAA National Marine Fisheries Compass Model (LCM) indicate significant long-term benefits for salmon from dam removal.
 The CSS model predicts that juvenile spring/summer-run Chinook salmon migrating downstream from Lower Granite Dam would return to Lower Granite Dam as adults (SARs) at an increase of 170% and juvenile migration survival rate would increase 10.5% if the LSRD are breached.
 The NMFS LCM predicts that returning spring/summer-run Chinook salmon adult's juvenile migration rate from Lower Granite Dam to Bonneville Dam would improve by 14% on average, while juvenile migration survival rate would increase 9.12% on average.
+Snake River fall Chinook and sockeye are also expected to have similar improvements to juvenile mortality due to reductions in reservoir mortality.

 The CSS model also predicts similar improvements for Snake River steelhead, with a 25.9% increase in juvenile migration survival and a 3.2% increase in SAR.
 Juvenile travel time and survival for Snake River sockeye also are predicted to improve.
 In addition to increased survival, breaching the LSRD is expected to provide a long-term benefit to species, such as fall Chinook, that would spawn and rear in the 140 miles of mainstem Snake River habitat currently inundated.
 According to the 2020 CRSO EIS, the Snake River is predicted to have a 15-fold increase in spawning habitat from 226 acres to 3,521 acres in the event of breaching.
+This benefit will take time to fully realize, as it is expected to take two to seven years for the re-establishment of the natural river channel.
 Additionally, in the years immediately after breaching the increased water velocity should provide an immediate benefit to salmon migrating through the Snake River.
-However, this benefit will not be as pronounced for species that spawn in the main river channel, like fall Chinook, since it is expected to take two to seven years for the natural stream channel to re-establish.
-Figure 4 shows the anticipated probabilities of improving

-SARs for spring/summer Chinook and steelhead under each of the alternatives prescribed in the 2020 CRSO EIS.
+Figure 5 shows the anticipated probabilities of improving SARs for spring/summer Chinook and steelhead under each of the alternatives prescribed in the 2020 CRSO EIS.
 For both species, breaching (MO3) and breaching with additional spill at the lower Columbia Dams (MO34), are projected to have the highest probability of improving SARs above 2% and have the lowest probability of reducing SARs to below 1%.

-Figure 4: Probabilities of SARs for spring/summer Chinook and steelhead resulting in declining returns (<1% (top)) and stabilizing returns (>2% (bottom)) under the alternatives prescribed in the 2020 CRSO EIS.
+Figure 5: Probabilities of SARs for spring/summer Chinook and steelhead resulting in declining returns (<1% (top)) and stabilizing returns (>2% (bottom)) under the alternatives prescribed in the 2020 CRSO EIS.